Back to Species Pages

 Native range: Lawns, gardens, orchards, vineyards, and sunny plantings fit Garden because adults feed on leaves while larvae develop under grass.

-To find Japanese beetle in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
+To find Japanese Beetle in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
 You usually do better by working one good piece of habitat inside lawns, gardens, orchards, vineyards, and sunny plantings fit Garden because adults feed on leaves while larvae develop under grass. than by covering too much ground.

 • Lawns, gardens, orchards